ktorio/ktor-documentation/codeSnippets/snippets/tutorial-kotlin-rpc-app/README.md

-# A simple Ktor applciation using Kotlin RPC
+# A simple Ktor application using Kotlin RPC

 A sample project created in
 the [First steps with Kotlin RPC](https://ktor.io/docs/tutorial-first-steps-with-kotlin-rpc.html)